antonshkurenko/Extensions/README.md

 ## Questions

-1) Does it make sence?
+1) Does it make sense?
 2) Maybe you know better or existing solution to do this?